How early do I need to register?

 I can't watch the live webinar at the scheduled time.
 Can I view it later?

-Yes, we always record live webinars for on-demand access soon after the live broadcast.
-Use the same link that you used for the live webinar.
+Yes, we always record live webinars for on-demand access.
+The link will be emailed soon after the live broadcast to everyone who registered.

 What if I'm late joining the webinar?